 The Fund may report to the IRS the amount of proceeds that a shareholder receives from a repurchase of Fund shares.
 The Fund may also report the shareholder's basis in those shares and whether any gain or loss that the shareholder realizes on the repurchase is short-term or long-term gain or loss.
 If a shareholder has a different basis for different shares of the Fund in the same account (e.g., if a shareholder purchased Fund shares in the same account at different times for different prices, including as the result of reinvestment of dividends), the Fund will calculate the basis of the shares using its default method unless the shareholder has properly elected to use a different method.
 The Fund's default method for calculating basis will be the average basis method, under which the basis per share is reported as the average of the bases of all of the shareholder's Fund shares in the account.
 A shareholder may elect, on an account-by-account basis, to use a method other than average basis by following procedures established by the Fund.
-If such an election is made on or prior to the date that is one year after the shareholder receives notice of the Fund's default method, the new election will generally apply as if the average basis method had never been in effect for such account.
+If such an election is made on or prior to the date of the first repurchase of shares in the account and on or prior to the date that is one year after the shareholder receives notice of the Fund's default method, the new election will generally apply as if the average basis method had never been in effect for such account.
 If such an election is not made on or prior to such dates, the shares in the account at the time of the election will generally retain their averaged bases.
 Shareholders should consult their tax advisers concerning the tax consequences of applying the average basis method or electing another method of basis calculation.